starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/frequently-asked-questions.md

 ### Can I get banned from PSN for using this application?
 I cannot find a specific text saying this is a bannable offense.
-But strictly because it is an unauthorised third party I would not be surprised if SIE LLC (Sony) claimed that using this is a banable offense.
+But strictly because it is an unauthorised third party application I would not be surprised if Sony claimed that using this is a banable offense.

 **No one has reported being banned for it.**